bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 <!-- type: tab-end -->

+You can query all variants by not including an argument for `variants`.

 ### Get a variant with the `product` field

 You can also query a variant by specifying a variant identifier for the `product` field.
 You can use the variant's entity ID, variant option value entity IDs, or variant SKU: